 • Dry the leaves: If you want to preserve the rosemary for a longer period, you can dry the leaves.
 Tie the cleaned and dried sprigs together with string and hang them upside down in a cool, dry place.
 Once the leaves are completely dry and crispy, remove them from the stems and store in an airtight container for up to six months.

-See also How to cook hash browns from frozen
+See also How do you cook ramps

 By following these simple steps, you can ensure that your fresh rosemary stays flavorful and can be enjoyed in your recipes for an extended period of time.